codingpajamas/codingpajamas.github.io/_posts/2015-09-26-adding-modal-to-angularjs-app.md

 [Check Demo](/demos/ngmodal/){:.btn.btn-primary.btn-lg.padLR30.mr20}{:target="new"} [Check code on github](https://github.com/codingpajamas/ngModal){:.btn.btn-primary.btn-lg.padLR30}{:target="new"}

 ## Introduction
 Without a doubt, Bootstrap is one of the most popular framework but you can't just use its javascript goodness in angularjs applications.
 Fortunately, Angular guys created directives for Bootstrap components.
-So today let's create a basic application that uses "[UI Bootstrap's modal](http://angular-ui.github.io/bootstrap/){:target="new"}"
+So today let's create a basic application that uses **[UI Bootstrap's modal](http://angular-ui.github.io/bootstrap/){:target="new"}**

 We will create an application that displays a list of people.
 Each person on the list has a clickable badge that when clicked will open a modal displaying the other informations of that person.

 ## HTML Setup
 It's basic html setup using bootstrap3 framework.
-We used the "list-group" component of bootstrap to display the people list.
-We also included the "angular.js" and "app.js" scripts.
+We used the ```list-group``` component of bootstrap to display the people list.
+We also included the **angular.js** and **app.js** scripts.

 ~~~html
 <html>